-- Labs are 2 hrs 50 min long. - We have a total of 8 Lab Sections to choose from. - Separate Lab Rules and instructions will be covered by your TA's. - Main lab related questions and issues need to be sorted out with your TA's who will operate this semester under the guidance of Prof. Philippe Piot (Phys 273 regular section professor).
+- Labs are 2 hrs 50 min long. - Separate Lab Rules and instructions will be covered by your TA's. - Main lab related questions and issues need to be sorted out with your TA's who will operate this semester under the guidance of Prof. Philippe Piot (Phys 273 regular section professor).

-Lab Project
+Lab Project and Video

 - You will be joining the regular PHYS 273 lab sections and will do the same lab sets; however, you will also be responsible for a lab project, related to the content of this course, of your own design and execution (search the internet and YouTube for many great ideas).
+This is not a high school project so only serious experiments may be considered. - This project will count for 200 points or as much as two regular labs worth.

+Project Deadlines:

-This project will count for 200 points or as much as two regular labs worth. - Project Deadlines: - Project idea must be presented in writing and approved by me no later than Thursday, February 11. - As much as we can, we will try to secure the needed equipment for your experiment.
-You may have to purchase your own components if no NIU supplier is available or if you missed deadlines.
-Components must be acquired by the week of March 7. - The experiment has to be performed in front of the class or your TA, as appropriate, no later than the week of March 28. - A final lab manual and lab report has to be produced and submitted by the week of April 11. - Penalty: Each missed deadline will result in an automatic 20% deduction.
+- Project idea must be presented in writing and approved by me no later than Thursday, February 9. - As much as we can, we will try to secure the needed equipment for your experiment but you may have to purchase your own components if no NIU supplier is available or if you missed deadlines.
+Components must be acquired and demonstrated by the week of March 6. - The experiment has to be performed, taped on video and submitted no later than the week of March 27.
+You must appear performing the experiment in the video. - With your written permission, I may upload your videos to a special YouTube Channel. - Penalties: Each missed deadline will result in an automatic 30% deduction.